aake48/omas-backend/README.md

 }
 ```
 ### set passkey
-Note: Note: A user must obtain clubAdmin status either by  [creating a club](#create-new-club) or by being [promoted](#promote-user) by an sys admin in order to have the authority to update passkeys for that club.
+Note: A user must obtain clubAdmin status either by  [creating a club](#create-new-club) or by being [promoted](#promote-user) by an sys admin in order to have the authority to update passkeys for that club.
 ```
 POST https://localhost:8080/api/club/setPasskey
 Authorization: required clubAdmin Role